lightning-framework/lightning/README.md

 Lightning currently ships with the following template engines:
   - `lightning.templates.FreeMarkerTemplateEngine` (DEFAULT)

+### Json Encoding/Decoding Service

+By default, Lightning will use Gson (via `lightning.json.GsonJsonService`).

+If you wish to use a different JSON service, you must:
+  1. Implement your own engine (`lightning.json.JsonService`) OR use an alternate engine provided by Lightning.
+  2. Pass your engine to `lightning.Lightning::launch` by configuring dependency-injection on an instance of your engine for the class `JsonService.class`.

+Lightning currently ships with the following JSON engines:
+  - `lightning.json.GsonJsonService` (DEFAULT)

 ### Debug Mode

 Lightning features a powerful debug mode.
 Debug mode can be enabled by setting `lightning.config.Config`'s `enableDebugMode` property.